RHEnVision/provisioning-backend/docs/configure-gcp.md

   "client_x509_cert_url": "https://www.googleapis.com/robot/v1/metadata/x509/SERVICE_ACCOUNT_e-mail"
 }
 ```

 7. Set the GCP_JSON environment variable to the downloaded JSON in base64:
   ```shell
    cat creds.json | base64
   ```
+8. Paste the service account project id under GCP_PROJECT_ID
-8. Paste the base64 json in api.env under GCP_JSON variable (notice there are no new lines)
+9. Paste the base64 json in api.env under GCP_JSON variable (notice there are no new lines)

-9. Paste the Tenant's project id under PROJECT_ID variable in sources.local.conf
+10. Paste the Tenant's project id under PROJECT_ID variable in sources.local.conf

-10. Create an image in Image Builder for GCP https://console.stage.redhat.com/api/image-builder/v1.
+11. Create an image in Image Builder for GCP https://console.stage.redhat.com/api/image-builder/v1.
-Share that image with the **service account** you have created.
+Share that image with the **service account** you have created (Copy the service account's email from the IAM console and paste it in Image builder wizard).

 ## Configuring Sources microservice